filippo-orru/personal-site-hugo/content/about-me.md

 My name's Filippo and I'm currently {{< age-years 2001-07-25 />}} years old.
 This is my hub for showcasing my latest personal projects, blog articles, and attempts at art.

 ## Hobbies & interests
-I usually live in Graz, Austria but now that I'm done with my Bachelor's degree, I'm working remotely from Southeast Asia for five months.
+I usually live in Graz, Austria, but now that I have completed my Bachelor's degree, I'm work-traveling through Southeast Asia for five months.
 I started in November 2022 and will be back by March 2023.
-When I'm not working, I like to go rock climbing, code my personal projects, and go out with friends.
+In my free time I like going rock climbing, coding my personal projects, and going out with friends.

 ## Experience

-I started at [Studo](https://studo.com/en/) in 2020 as a **Fullstack Software Engineer**, working on new features for all parts of the Studo ecosystem.
+I started at [Studo](https://studo.com/en/) in 2020 as a **Full-stack Software Engineer**, working on new features for all parts of the Studo ecosystem.
 As time passed, I grew within the company and received more responsibilities.
 These include the roles of **Project Lead Developer**, handling project communication with selected clients, and **Head of User Support**.
 Thanks to the trust placed in me and the variety of roles, I was able to improve my skills in many different areas and gain new expertise.

-The Studo App is used by more than 300 thousand students across Europe and integrates all university services and information (calendar, grades, courses & more) into one place.
-Studo also works with universities to bring processes like *attendance tracking* to the digital age.
+The Studo App is an app for university students.
+It integrates useful information (calendar, grades, courses & more) and all university services into one place.
+The app is used by more than 300 thousand students across Europe.
+We also create solutions for universities to digitalize processes like *attendance tracking* and more.

 #### Mobile App Development
-Native Android and iOS development using Kotlin and Swift respectively.
-Flutter for beautiful cross-platform apps.
+{{< notice warning >}}
+Kotlin • Swift • SwiftUI • Flutter • Dart • Realm • Java
+{{</ notice >}}

+I worked on new features and bug fixes for our native Android and iOS apps.
+My pretty cross-platform game 'Four in a Row' is written in Flutter.

 - I worked on extending the app's mail client to support authentication via OAuth.
 Includes Azure app registration, authorization via web view, refresh token handling, error recovery, and adaptation of the existing mail problem diagnosis.

 - We created a digital student card in a one-week hackathon.
 My main focus was to implement a holographic verification effect using layered canvas drawing and the device's gyroscope sensors.

 - The app is monetized via a freemium model.
-Free users see in-app banner ads and I was tasked with the integration of a new third-party ads SDK.
+Free users see in-app banner ads and I was tasked with the integration of a new third-party ad provider SDK.

-- In 2020 I developed a game using Flutter and published it on the Play Store.
+- In 2020, I developed a game using Flutter and published it on the Play Store.
 This taught me so much about the following topics.
     - Mobile development with Flutter, including advanced state handling and animations.
     - UI/UX design.
     - Networking, reconnection handling, ensuring stable connections.